Dale Strong: Personal life

-Strong is married to Laura Toney Strong, whom he met at the Huntsville Hospital in 1997 while she was employed there as a nurse.
+Strong is married to Laura Toney, whom he met at the Huntsville Hospital in 1997 while she was employed there as a nurse.
 They married in 1999 and have two children.

 In October 2016, Strong appeared on an episode of The Price Is Right that had been taped in July.
 He was called to the contestants' row but never made it onto the main stage.
 In February 2019, Strong, who holds an EMT license, rescued a man who had been involved in a car accident on Interstate 65 by pulling him from the overturned vehicle and performing CPR on him.